connor4312/peet-io/pages/blog/0003-billboard-to-home-server.md

 ## It Works Well

-There's innumerable of listings for mini PC's on Ebay at any time.
-Lots embedded machines like this for signage or projecting equipment, as well as old Chromeboxes, compact ThinkStations, and so on.
+There's innumerable listings for mini PC's on Ebay at any time: lots embedded machines like this for signage or projecting equipment, as well as old Chromeboxes, compact ThinkStations, and so on.
 Instead of buying a new Raspberry Pi off the production line, consider saving one of these computers from becoming e-waste.
 Chances are it'll be a bit cheaper, and if you need GPIO you can [get that via USB](https://www.aliexpress.com/wholesale?catId=0&initiative_id=SB_20210226225356&SearchText=FT232H) pretty easily.

 The downsides are: